AntonioTorres23/OpenGL_Notes/Bloom.md

 With an image of the extracted bright regions we now need to blur the image.
 We can do this with a simple box filter as we've done in the post-processing section of the framebuffers notes, but we'd rather use a more advanced (and better-looking) blur filter called **Gaussian Blur**.

+**Gaussian Blur**

+In the post-processing note's blur we took the average of all the surrounding pixels of an image.
+While it does give us an easy blur, it doesn't give the best results.
+A Gaus